A Debut Y.A. novel

 The Story . . .

-Mae lives for painting landscapes.
-Jessica lives to find new ways to sabotage her favorite target—Mae. the eight-girl Junior Bio wilderness trip offers Mae a chance to paint real high-mountain scenes—if she can risk a whole seek trapped with Jessica.
+Mae lives for painting landscapes, and her eight-girl Junior Bio wilderness trip offers a chance to paint real high-mountain scenes—if she can risk a whole week trapped with Jessica, who’s made her life hell for years.
+Mae still has no idea why.

-On their first morning out, a small plane crashes into their camp, killing both teachers, injuring others, and disabling their bus.
+Their first morning out, a small plane crashes into their camp, killing both teachers, injuring others, and totaling their bus.
 A young pilot is trapped in the wreckage, unconscious.
-Mae wants to help, but Jessica eyes his damaged radio—they have no cell service.
+Mae wants to help, but with no cell service, Jessica tries the pilot’s damaged radio.
 Then she finds his hidden gun and stash of money—and takes them.
-As the group fractures, Mae struggles with past trauma: witnessing a violent assault on her mother.
-When the pilot recovers, she hears him threatening Jessica, and edges closer.
+As the group vies for leadership, Mae struggles with past trauma: witnessing a violent assault on her mother.
+When the pilot recovers enough to confront Jessica, Mae hears him threatening her, and edges closer.
 Finding him holding Jessica at knifepoint, Mae charges in, saving her own tormentor—but leaving the pilot dead.

 About R.M.
 Lavender